cake-build/cake-vscode/README.md

-# Cake for Visual Studio Code
+# Cake

-This addin brings syntax highlighting for [Cake](http://cakebuild.net) build scripts to VS Code.
+This addin brings language support for [Cake](http://cakebuild.net) build scripts to Visual Studio Code.

 ## What is Cake?